leo-step/Today/README.md

 analysis - scripts to analyze and dump chatbot conversation data

-chatbot - contains the React project for the chat interface + mobile app (new!)
+chatbot - contains the React project for the chat interface

 extension - has the React project for the Today chrome extension